 Occasionally Arts Council of Wales staff work with young people from 14-18 years who are on work experience placements.
 The work placement enables the young person to gain experience of working life.
 Whilst on work placement the welfare of the young person is of the utmost importance.
 If you are working with a work experience student always let another member of staff know your location and what the student will be doing.

-5. Working with schools

-We have responsibility for leading on the implementation of Creative Learning through the Arts - an action plan for Wales, joint programme with the Welsh Government.
-This five year programme (2015-2020) will involve working directly with schools.
-The Lead Creative Schools scheme is a major strand of this programme which will involve us in contracting individuals, known as Creative Agents working in schools.
+We have responsibility for leading on the implementation of Creative Learning through the Arts-a joint programme with the Welsh Government.
+This programme involves working directly with schools and other child care settings.
+The Lead Creative Schools scheme is a major strand of this programme which involves us in contracting individual creative arts practitioners working in schools and settings.

-In recruiting Creative Agents will we follow our guidelines and procedures as set out in this document and all Creative Agents selected to attend our training will undergo enhanced DBS checks prior to being matched with a school.
-Confirmation of their appointment as a Creative Agent will be dependent on a satisfactory DBS check.
-Creative agents will not be allowed to commence work in schools until a check has been completed.
+In recruiting these practitioners we will follow our guidelines and procedures as set out in this document and all practitioners selected to do this work will undergo enhanced DBS checks prior to being matched with a school.
+Confirmation of their appointment will be dependent on a satisfactory DBS check.
+These practitioners will not be allowed to commence work in schools until a check has been completed.
 We will not contract anyone we deem to a potential risk to pupil's safety.